humm-devadmin/hummdocs/docs/developer_resources/signature_generation.md

 ## PHP Example

-Below is a PHP code snippet that demonstrates how a signature might be generated in the context of humm:
+Below is a PHP code snippet that demonstrates how a signature might be generated in the context of **humm**:

 ```php
 	function humm_sign($query, $api_key )